 To apply a Tier 3 method for process modelling, the use of AP-42 is advised.
-For more information see US EPA (2007).
+For more information on processes, abatements and emission factors, see US EPA (2008) and European Commission (2012).

 3.4.3 Activity data

 The detailed Tier 3 methodology needs activity statistics for each of the different sub processes.
 Detailed information about the local situation is necessary.